marijnh/Eloquent-JavaScript/03_functions.md

 The place where the computer stores this context is the _((call stack))_.
-Every time a function is called, the current context is stored on top of this “stack”.
+Every time a function is called, the current context is stored on top of this "stack".
 When the function returns, it removes the top context from the stack and uses it to continue execution.

 {{index "infinite loop", "stack overflow", recursion}}

 Storing this stack requires space in the computer's memory.
-When the stack grows too big, the computer will fail with a message like “out of stack space” or “too much recursion”.
+When the stack grows too big, the computer will fail with a message like "out of stack space" or "too much recursion".
 The following code illustrates this by asking the computer a really hard question, which causes an infinite back-and-forth between two functions.
 Rather, it _would_ be infinite, if the computer had an infinite stack.
-As it is, we will run out of space, or “blow the stack”.
+As it is, we will run out of space, or "blow the stack".

 ```{test: no}
 function chicken() {